 Biomass was the by far the strongest predictor of herbivory function for both functional groups, but biodiversity also had moderate effects on both cropping and scraping function.
 EXPLAIN EVENNESS AND RICHNESS STUFF + more on biomass

-Our findings are broadly consistent with a large body of theory demonstrating the positive effect of biodiversity on ecosystem functioning, but the mechanism underlying our results are unclear.
+Our findings are broadly consistent with a large body of theory demonstrating the positive effect of biodiversity on ecosystem functioning (Duffy ref), but the mechanism underlying our results are unclear.
 For coral reefs, small-scale experiments have demonstrated that biodiversity can enhance grazing function through feeding complementarity (Burkepile and Hay 2008, 2011), yet our definition of grazing function considers potential grazing rates in terms of aggregate bite rates rather than species’ diets and feeding modes.
 Here, therefore, diversity effects appear to extend further to promote grazing rates simply by raising the number of resident species.
 Richness effects can be confounded by abundance and sampling effort, though our analyses accounted for potentially spurious associations by using a rarefied richness estimate, including abundance and biomass in biodiversity models, and by capturing dataset-specific sampling correlations with a hierarchical random effects structure.
 Thus, our results are in agreement with a global-scale analysis of reef fish biomass patterns suggests that biodiversity promotes community biomass (Duffy et al. 2016), but extend these concepts to demonstrate that positive diversity ~ biomass relationships translate into positive diversity ~ function relationships.

 5B.
 Biodiversity led to decoupled biomass ~ function for scrapers

 This influence of biodiversity on function partially explained why herbivore function decoupled from herbivore biomass for the scraper functional group.
-Scraping functions were more highly resolved than croppers, with all fishes assigned species or genera level and size specific bite rates and areas size-specific bite rates and areas (Lokrantz et al. 2008) and therefore our estimate of scraping function was likely to be more sensitive to changes in species diversity.
+Scraping functions were more highly resolved than croppers, with all fishes assigned species or genera level and size specific bite rates and areas (Lokrantz et al. 2008) and therefore our estimate of scraping function was likely to be more sensitive to changes in species diversity.
 In contrast, changes in cropper diversity might be obscured by the high proportion individual fishes assigned average grazing rates.
 We stress that biomass was by far the most important predictor of scraping function, and recovery or protection of scraping biomass will help ensure scraping processes are functionally intact on degraded coral reefs (Williams et al. 2016).

 6. Caveats